“All in all, it’s been exciting, a very interesting trip. Has it not?”

 In the end producer Walter Wanger took the project up.
 He knew that adult Westerns were a financial risk, and had been since the box-office failure of Fox’s The Big Trail (with Wayne) and MGM’s Billy the Kid, at the start of the decade.
 He also knew that although Ford had made his reputation on Westerns, he hadn’t made one since the advent of sound.
 But he knew too that Paramount had struck it rich both with Cecil B DeMille’s The Plainsman in 1936 and Frank Lloyd’s Wells Fargo in 1937.
 He believed it was time for a cowboy comeback.
 And he wasn’t wrong.

 While Ford’s The Searchers was perhaps the classic post-War Western with its color, its subdued eroticism and its violence, Stagecoach was the high point of the pre-War Western with its black & white, the interaction of the personages and its classic characters.
 Although the ‘ship of fools’ or ‘Grand Hotel’ plot was rarely emulated in Westerns, Stagecoach influenced all good examples of the genre that followed (Ford biographer Scott Heyman says, “The modern Western starts here”).

 It also had a wonderful folkloric score, by Richard Hageman, Louis Gruenberg, W Franke Harling, John Leipold, Leo Shuken and Gerard Carbonara (sadly uncredited), American composer, conductor and concert violinist – I also love his music for The Shepherd of the Hills.
-The score perfectly defines the sense of mythic time and place.
+The score, adapted from a whole series of American folk tunes, perfectly defines the sense of mythic time and place.

 The picture was nominated for seven Academy Awards.